-The question on this appeals was whether provisions of the National Defence Act that give the Minister the authority to appeal from decisions of a court martial or Court Martial Appeal Court infringe the right to liberty under s.
-7 of the Charter, and if so, whether the limitation is justified under s.
-1 of the Charter.
-It was also argued by criminal defence counsel that the law infringes the right to trial by an independent tribunal under s.
-11(d) of the Charter.
+The question on this appeals was whether provisions of the National Defence Act that give the Minister the authority to appeal from decisions of a court martial or Court Martial Appeal Court infringe the right to liberty under Section 7 of the Charter, and if so, whether the limitation is justified under Section 1 of the Charter.
+It was also argued by criminal defence counsel that the law infringes the right to trial by an independent tribunal under Section 11(d) of the Charter.